draftpilot/draftpilot/README.md

 - manifest.txt - codebase manifest.
 This should be checked in to git
 - learning.json - a learned log of interactions.
 This can be checked into git to share learnings across all contributors, or ignored to be kept personal
 - docs.sqlite - an index of all functions in the codebase.
 This can be ignored by git, as it is derived from the code
-- history.json - a history of invocations.
+- history.json - history of invocations.
+This can be ignored by git
+- cache.json - cache of API requests.
 This can be ignored by git

 ## How it works